bchap1n/bchap1n.github.io/_posts/2017-10-16-save-your-history.md

 layout: single
 title:  "making better use of powershell history"
 categories: powershell
-tags: [profile, function, "100" ]
+tags: [$profile, function, "100" ]
 excerpt: " Often I want to save the command I have just run for later use, but I don't want to leave the console and break my concentration.
 I added `save-cmd` function my $Profile to pull the last item in my history, and save it to a file in my personal powershell repo. "
 comments: false
 date:   2017-10-17 11:11:01
-modified: 2017-10-17 22:02:45
+modified: 2017-10-20 13:41:58

 ---
 # ![a screenshot]({{ site.url }}/assets/images/vscode-powershell-circle.png)
-The native powershell `Get-History` cmdlet only gives items from the open console and all history is lost when you close the console.
-Similar to `.bash_history` in Linux, the command line property from the `Get-History` output are also written to a file called `Console_history.txt`, which is ueful as a more persistant history.
+The native powershell `Get-History` cmdlet returns results from the open console only and this history is lost when you close that console.
+But similarly to `.bash_history` in Linux, the command line property from the `Get-History` output are also written to a file called `Console_history.txt`, which is useful as a more persistent history.

 ### function hist
-I added this to my powershell profile to make using `Console_history.txt' more fun:
+I added this to my powershell profile to make using `Console_history.txt` more fun:
 {% highlight powershell linenos %}
 $history = "~\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt"
 function hist {get-content $history -tail 512}